-- 4.1.5 For closed wheel cars, only numbers 02 to 09 and 1 to 299 shall be used. - 4.1.6 Formula 1600, Formula 2000, Formula Libre and Formula 1200 cars shall use numbers 02 to 09 and 1 to 99.
-When a car competes out of class it shall be the responsibility of that driver to change the number if there is a car already in the class with the same number. - 4.1.7 Competitors who have non-registered numbers in an open-wheel class shall, where appropriate, add "1" as a prefix to the number already on the car.
+- 4.1.5 For closed wheel cars, only numbers 02 to 09 and 1 to 299 shall be used for cars running for a Race Ontario Championship (See Appendix P). - 4.1.6 Open wheel cars running for a Race Ontario Championship (see Appendix P) shall use numbers 02 to 09 and 1 to 99.
+When a car competes out of class it shall be the responsibility of that driver to change the number if there is a car already in the class with the same number. - 4.1.7 Competitors who have non-registered numbers in an open-wheel class shall, where appropriate, use a nonconflicting car number higher than #99.

-Competitors who have non-registered numbers in a closed-wheel class shall, where appropriate, add "7" as a prefix to the number already on the car.
+Competitors who have non-registered numbers in a closed-wheel class shall, where appropriate, use a non-conflicting car number higher than #299.